dgaydukov/cert-aws/sa/files/sa.md

 * `<key></key>` - private key from client.key file
 Remove `remote-cert-tls server` from `*.ovpn` file, otherwise you got `ERROR: Certificate does not have key usage extension` After run `sudo openvpn --config ~/Downloads/downloaded-client-config.ovpn`.
 Then you can ping private ec2 from your local machine.

-###### Directory Service
-DS (Directory Service) - hierarchical structure to store/search/manipulate objects, so users can locate resources no matter where they are stored.
-In software engineering, a directory is a map between names and values.
-It allows the lookup of named values, similar to a dictionary.
-DS - is a standard, AD - implementation of DS by microsoft.
-AD (Active Directory) - microsoft DS that additionally provides SSO/LDAP so user can have roles/authentication to access resources, it stores users/computers/printers in company's network and provides access/roles to users.
-AD provides centralize authorization and authentication to network resources, it also stores network resources and users information like computer/printers/users/users groups/organizational units/passwords information.
-LDAP (Lightweight Directory Access Protocol, port 389, don't confuse with RDP - 3389) is an application protocol for querying and modifying items in directory service providers like AD.
-Objects in AD grouped into domains.
-Tree - collection of one or more domains.
-Forest - collection of trees that share common global catalog.
-Domain Controller - windows server that runs AD.
-AWS DS - managed service replicated across multiple AZ.
-There are 3 types of aws DS:
-* AWS Managed Microsoft AD - microsoft AD completely deployed in cloud and managed there.
-Trust Relationship - you can build it between aws microsoft AD and your on-premise microsoft AD, and store your users/passwords in your on-premise AD.
-But use aws microsoft AD to access aws services based on users from on-premises AD.
-So you can use it as either standalone AD or as trust relationship to on-premise AD.
-    * deployed in 2 AZ
-    * connected to VPC
-    * backups automatically taken once per day
-    * EBS by default encrypted
-    * failed domain controllers automatically replaced in the same AZ using the same IP address
-* simple AD - Linux-Samba AD deployed & managed in the cloud. you can singIn to aws console with simple AD account. it doesn't support trust relationship, schema extension, multi-factor auth.
-* AD Connector - connector to redirect all request to your on-premises AD.
-So it basically directory gateway that forward requests to on-premise AD.
-Connect on-premises AD with aws:
-* create vpc with 2 public subnet in 2 AZ with NAT gateway in each, and 2 private subnet with domain controller (Windows Server 2019 AMI) replicating from on-premises AD + vpn/CGW/VPG to connect on-premises to AD
-Once you create 2 windows server you promote them into domain controller in the on-premises AD forest.
-In this case your ec2 get low-latency access to AD through domain controllers, and since you have 2 AZ you build HA system.
-* using AD connector - use it for secure aws integration with your on-premises AD (sing-in to console/workSpaces/workDocs).
-It can't work with you custom apps.
-If you want custom apps to use AD use first approach with domain controllers.
-Under-the-hood it's dual AZ proxy that connects aws services to on-premises AD.
-It forward sign-in requests to your AD for authentication and provide ability for aws services to query AD for data.
-Since it's just a proxy, connector doesn't store/cache user credentials & details.
-You have to provide a pair of DNS IP, connector use it to locate nearest domain controller.

 ###### Wavelength
 Wavelength combines 5G networks with aws compute/storage services.
 You should use it when you want your aws services to be accessed from mobile devices with low latency.